MSIndustryExperiences/STAz/README.md

 # STAz

-A specialized infrastructure setup scripting solution.
+A specialized infrastructure setup solution using the Azure CLI.